Urban Book Circle®

 On October 6, 2008, Antic called up Standard Liege forward Milan Jovanovic to replace the injured Stefan Babovic.
 Antic made a decision which would put the rest of the qualifiers on a different path, stating, “We know him as a centre-forward but I count on him more on the flank but that doesn’t mean he can’t answer to other needs as well.”
 Antic (or Mister as the players began calling him) must have got a good sleep that night because putting Jovanovic on the flanks proved to be a crucial move.

-Serbia’s next match was at home against Lithuania on October 11, 2008 (Serbian opera singer Oliver Njego sang the national anthem).
+Serbia’s next match was at home against Lithuania on October 11, 2008.
+Serbian opera singer Oliver Njego sang the national anthem and his baritone voice set the tone for the game.
 Left out of the team due to injuries and not playing in their clubs were Miralem Sulejmani, Gojko Kacar, Ivan Ergic, Dusko Tosic and Sasa Ilic.
 Milan Jovanovic was put in the starting line-up and this was the first time a tandem was crystalized with Milan Jovanovic on the left flank and Milos Krasic on the right flank.
 Goals by Branislav Ivanovic in the sixth minute, Milos Krasic in the 34th minute and Nikola Zigic in the 82nd minute gave Serbia a convincing 3-0 win.

 Next up was Austria in Vienna.
 Out of the 47,998 spectators at Ernst-Happel-Stadion, a whopping 15,000 were Serbs – making the atmosphere seem as if it were at home in Belgrade.
 Antic made only one change since the Lithuania match, re-calling Udinese defender Aleksandar Lukovic instead of the injured Ivica Dragutinovic.
 Mladen Krstajic was also left out of the squad due to an injury the night before the match.